denysmaistruk/raylib-imgui-template/README.md

 ## Requirements

-- C++17 compatible compiler (e.g., GCC, Clang, Visual Studio, the standard also can be changed in CMakeLists.txt)
+- C++17 compatible compiler (e.g., GCC, Clang, Visual Studio), also, the standard can be changed in CMakeLists.txt.

 ## License